jasonsyp/jasonsyp.github.io/about/index.md

 the defense sector, I decided it was time for a life pivot and I followed my passion for data to pursue a career in data science, you know the so-called sexiest job in America.
 This blog is an attempt to document my journey, all the stumbles, fumbles, insights, and successes.
 Follow along.

-Vitals:
+<b>Vitals:</b>

-Age:  36
+* <b>Age:</b>          36
-Location:  The 95% Confidence Interval between NYC and North Jersey
+* <b>Location:</b>     The 95% Confidence Interval between NYC and North Jersey
-Background:  B.S. in Computer Science, M.S. in Information Systems.
+* <b>Background:</b>   B.S. in Computer Science, M.S. in Information Systems.
 Both from The New Jersey Institute of Technology (Go Highlanders!)
+* <b>Interests/
-Interests/Hobbies:  Die-hard NY Mets and Chicago Bears fan; sports geek who likes the outdoors; staying active running and adventure races; music of all genres, concert goer; craft beer aficionado and part-time home brewer; foodie.
+  Hobbies:</b>      Die-hard NY Mets and Chicago Bears fan; sports geek who likes the outdoors; staying active running and adventure races; music of all genres, concert goer; craft beer aficionado and part-time home brewer; foodie.
 My philosophy is there's no problem a good song, a good beer and some good food can't solve, especially in the company of great friends.
 That applies to data science especially.